Student Score Reporting

 Performance on claims and composite claims is reported as one of three levels:

-Performance levels for claims provide supplemental information regarding a student’s strengths or weaknesses.
-Only three performance levels for claims were developed since there are fewer items within each claim.
+Performance levels for claims provide supplemental information regarding a student’s strengths or areas for growth.
+Only three performance levels for claims were developed, since there are fewer items within each claim.
 Levels, rather than scores, are reported because of the small number of items in each claim—the levels provide a more accurate measurement than the scores would.

-A student’s ability, along with the corresponding standard error, are estimated for each claim; this is illustrated in figure 1.
-Performance levels for claims are based on the distance a student’s performance on the claim is from the Level 3 Standard Met achievement level.
+A student’s ability, along with the corresponding standard error, is estimated for each claim; this is illustrated in figure 1.
+Performance levels for claims are based on the distance a student’s performance on the claim is from the Level 3 Proficient achievement level.
 An interval estimate corresponding to the student’s true performance on the claim is constructed.
 The interval is defined as being from 1.5 times the standard error below the student’s ability to 1.5 times the standard error above the student’s ability.
-If the interval contains the Level 3 Standard Met criterion value for a particular claim, it indicates the student’s results are near the standard for this claim.
-If the interval is above the Level 3 Standard Met criterion, it would indicate that the student’s results are above the standard.
+If the interval contains the Level 3 Proficient criterion value for a particular claim, it indicates the student’s results are near the standard for this claim.
+If the interval is above the Level 3 Proficient criterion, it would indicate that the student’s results are above the standard.
 If the interval is below the Level 3 standard, it would indicate that the student’s results are below the standard.

 Diagram showing claim performance level classification that is described in the preceding paragraph.